Stage 1: Novice

 Stage 2: Competent

-It's at this stage that the producer starts to become aware of how much they still have to learn and do in order to get to the level of production mastery they want to achieve.
+It's at this stage of becoming a music producer that producers start to realize how much they still have to learn and do in order to get to the level of production mastery they want to achieve.
 The big picture starts to emerge.